doriansmiley/lotusJS/README.md

 LoutsJS is a framework based on x-tag and lavenderJS for developing HTML5 applications using web components.

-# Model View Presenter Framework that supports Web Components!
+# A MVW Framework that supports Web Components!

 - [Web Component View](#web-component-view)
 - [Dependency Injection](#dependency-injection)